ReviversMC/modget-manifests/README.md

 ```
 The manifests have to be located inside the `.minecraft/config/modget/custom-manifests/` folder.

+## Adding your package to the lookup table
+With the manifest verified, you have to now add some basic metadata to the [lookup table](./lookup-table.yaml).
+See the [lookup table spec](./doc/lookup-table-spec-v1.md) on how to do this.

 ## Submitting your PR
-With the manifest verified, you will need to submit a PR.
-Your manifest should be located in the folder path matching `manifests / <first upper case letter of publisher> / <Publisher> / <ModID> / Publisher.ModID.yaml`
+With all of this out of the way, you will finally need to submit a PR.
+Your manifest should be located in the folder path matching `manifests / <first upper case letter of publisher> / <Publisher> / <ModID> / Publisher.ModID.yaml` (see the [YAML file name and folder structure](./doc/manifest-spec-v1.md#yaml-file-name-and-folder-structure)).

 ### Validation Process
 The PR request will go through a validation process.
 During the process, the core team or (in the future) the Modget bot will use [labels](https://docs.microsoft.com/windows/package-manager/package/winget-validation#pull-request-labels) to help.
 In the event of a failure, the bot will suggest where the problem is with the submission and assign the PR back to you.